Is an audition required for admission to the theatre major at Muhlenberg?

 How many productions are mounted at the college each year?

-Typically, we mount at least six theatre productions in our Departmental Season each year.
-At least one of those productions is always a musical, and at least one is student-directed.
-In addition to the Mainstage season we also produce anywhere from 25 to 40 student-directed workshop productions each year.
+Typically, we mount at least six theatre projects in our Departmental Season each year.
+At least one of those productions is always a musical, and students frequently have opportunities to direct for the Departmental Season.
+In addition we also produce anywhere from 25 to 40 student-directed workshop productions each year.
 These include one-act plays and musicals in the Studio Theatre.
 There are also several informal readings, improvisational evenings and special one-night performances each season.

 Can first-year students and non-theatre majors audition for theatre productions?

 Any full-time student, regardless of class year or major, can audition for any Muhlenberg theatre production.

-What are the major area concentrations offered in the Department of Theatre & Dance?
+What are the areas of study offered in the Theatre Program?

-Students can concentrate in Acting, Directing, Production Design (costumes, sets, lights, sound), Stage Management, or Performance Studies.
+Students can take courses in Acting, Directing, Production Design (costumes, sets, lights, sound), Stage Management, Playwriting, and Performance Studies.
 Read more here.